GEORGIA: Will police protect Muslim prayers from mobs?

 The mob warned the Muslims that if they did not stop they would be killed and their mosque would be burnt down.
 Muslim children were also threatened, human rights defenders told Forum 18.
 They added that Georgian Orthodox priests incited the population against the Muslims.

 On 2 November 2012, non-Muslim villagers blocked the road to prevent Georgia's Chief Mufti Jemal Paksadze from joining Nigvziani's Muslims for Friday prayers.
-Neither police forces nor law enforcement bodies intervened to prevent public disorder and numerous criminal actions, human rights defenders complained to Forum 18.
+Neither police forces nor state bodies intervened to prevent public disorder and numerous criminal actions, human rights defenders complained to Forum 18.
 Nor did they protect the right of Muslims to freedom of movement.
 Police or other security forces did not detain a single offender participating in these events, despite the questioning of about ten villagers at the urging of representatives of Public Defender Nanuashvili.

 "We gave them [local Muslims] one week to decide what to do," Georgian Orthodox deacon Saba Jgenti told Kavkazsky Uzel on 3 November 2012.
 "We told them that local people will not allow minarets and mass prayers in this village."